adarshsrivastava11/sbi/Readme.md

 # Citation

-If you use our code, please consider citing the following paper:
+Without these open source works it would have been impossible to come up with a working system:

 [1] Hafemann, Luiz G., Robert Sabourin, and Luiz S. Oliveira.
 "Learning Features for Offline Handwritten Signature Verification using Deep Convolutional Neural Networks" http://dx.doi.org/10.1016/j.patcog.2017.05.012 ([preprint](https://arxiv.org/abs/1705.05787))

-If using any of the four datasets mentioned above, please cite the paper that introduced the dataset:
+We are using the following dataset.
+Here are the papers that introduced these sets:

 GPDS: Vargas, J.F., M.A.
 Ferrer, C.M.
 Travieso, and J.B.
 Alonso.
 2007.
 “Off-Line Handwritten Signature GPDS-960 Corpus.”
 In Document Analysis and Recognition, 9th I    nternational Conference on, 2:764–68. doi:10.1109/ICDAR.2007.4377018.